BA (Hons) Music

 Individual instrumental and vocal tuition is included within the course for students enrolled on performance modules, delivered by a large team of visiting tutors of international reputation.

 We are especially proud of our extensive and stimulating programme of public concerts, theatrical performances and workshops.
 On-campus, we host a series of weekly lunchtime concerts given by professional musicians.
-Large-scale orchestral and choral concerts are mounted at venues throughout the city, together with a variety of smaller ensembles, from early music groups to jazz bands.
+Large-scale orchestral and choral concerts are held at venues throughout the city, together with a variety of smaller ensembles, from early music groups to jazz bands.
 Membership of the Cambridge University Musical Society and the Cambridge Philharmonic Orchestra is open to Anglia Ruskin students via audition and many of the chapel choirs and college orchestras in Cambridge include Anglia Ruskin musicians.

-One aspect of the Music course at Anglia Ruskin that is particularly distinctive, and about which we are especially enthusiastic, is our emphasis on what we call issue-based modules.
+One aspect of the music course at Anglia Ruskin that is particularly distinctive, and about which we are especially enthusiastic, is our emphasis on what we call issue-based modules.
 We have moved away from the idea of teaching topics which are defined by historical period or arbitrary geographical location to a broader contextual consideration of music and its relationship to society, other art forms and other disciplines.

 The course includes, for example, modules such as Intertextuality in Music, in which we discuss ideas and principles through a consideration of a wide range of different music.
 Topics in this module include: Music of the Spheres, which examines the relationship between music, natural phenomena, and concepts of proportion; Music, Text, Voices, which examines the close relationship between the human voice, language and communication, and vocal music; and Reinventions, which considers aspects of musical borrowing and ownership.